DonChong2000/TodayILearn/Orbit Landing Check list.md

    - LDS, heat shielding, and steel

 10. Productivity Modules:
-    - At least 6 of the highest productivity modules for the space lab
+    - ==At least 6 of the highest productivity modules for the space lab==

 11. Tools for Resource Gathering:
     - Drills for water ice